jtx/bettingpros/README.md

 docker build -t bettingpros-challenge .
 ```

-Note, any time there is an update and you run git pull origin master, you'll need to run the above command
+Note, any time there is an update, and you run git pull origin master, you'll need to run the above command

 ### To run this script